cxxyao2/frontend-attacks/README.md

 > Open Source Web Application Security Scanner.
 A Web Application Attack and Audit Framework.

-Others:  Version up
+## Other methods
-> upgrde the app(framework, etc) to latest versions, because bugs have been fixed by numerious engineers.
+1. Version up: upgrde the app(framework, etc) to latest versions, because bugs have been fixed by numerious engineers.

 * * *